gllxi99/KPI-Dashboard-for-H-M/README.md

 ### Authentication Endpoints

 /register - This endpoint is responsible for user registration.
-It accepts a POST request with a JSON payload containing the "username" and "password".
+It accepts a POST request with a JSON payload containing the "username" and "password" and validates it against the users database.
 It returns a 201 status code on successful registration, and a 400 status code if the registration fails.

 /login - This endpoint is responsible for user login.
-It accepts a POST request with a JSON payload containing the "username" and "password".
-If the login is successful, it returns a 200 status code; otherwise, it returns a 400 status code.
+It accepts a POST request with a JSON payload containing the "username" and "password" and if valid stores it in the users table inside the database.
+If the username already exists, it returns an error.
+If the username doesn't exist, it proceeds with generating a new user

 ### Datframes Endpoints